robodair/pydocstring/README.rst

 Documentation is on `Read The Docs <http://pydocstring.readthedocs.io/>`_

 API
----
+===

-For integration with editors, there's a really simple api avaialble (just a single call), check out the docs for more on that
+For integration with editors, there's a really simple api avaialble (just a single call), check out the docs for more on that.

 Download
 ========